-Write a C program to implement singly linked list for the following operations.

-a) Insertion b) Deletion
+Write a C program to implement singly linked list for the following operations. a) Insertion b) Deletion c) Search ttion 0) Deletion

 - a.
 Write a C program to sort the elements using Selectionsort - b.
 Write a C program to sort the elements using Quick sort.